 ‘The “Other” May Riots: Anti-Chinese Violence in Solo, May 1998’, in Violent Conflicts in Indonesia: Analysis, Representation and Resolution, edited by C.A.
 Coppel, Routledge Curzon: London, 2006.

-‘Anti-Chinese Violence in Post-Reformasi Indonesia’, in Festschrift to Charles Coppel, Chinese Indonesians: Remembering, Distorting, Forgetting, edited by Timothy Lindsey and Helen Pausacker.
+‘Anti-Chinese Violence and Transitions in Indonesia’, in Chinese Indonesians: Remembering, Distorting, Forgetting, edited by Timothy Lindsey and Helen Pausacker.
 Singapore: ISEAS, 2005, 14-40.

 ‘Describing Kekerasan: Some observations on writing about violence in Indonesia after the New Order’, Bijdragen tot de Taal-, Land- en Volkenkunde (BKI), 160–2/3, (August), 189–225, 2004.